Sekiphp/useful-scripts/README.md

 # Useful scripts

 ## Postcardware download
 This repository is available under postcardware license.
-If you using my scripts, please send me a postcard from your hometown.
+If you using mine scripts, please send me a postcard from your hometown.
 My address is no longer available at this public site - I give you my address if you write me to: seki.php@gmail.com Thank you!

 ## git/commit_helper.sh
 Script for faster commiting and checking changes.

-##### Settings:
+##### Recommended settings:
 Fix spaces & UTF characters in filename:
 ```
 git config core.quotepath off